djjolicoeur/datamaps/README.md

 # datamaps

-A Clojure library designed to leverage datomics query engine to query arbitrary maps via datalog.
+A Clojure library designed to leverage datalog queries to query arbitrary maps.

 ## Status